mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/iot_pipeline/index.md

 This tutorial uses DC/OS to launch and deploy these microservices to your cluster:

 ### Cassandra
-The [Cassandra][1] database is used on the back-end to store the Tweeter app data.
+The [Cassandra&reg;][1] database is used on the back-end to store the Tweeter app data.

 ### Kafka
-The [Kafka][2] publish-subscribe message service receives tweets from Cassandra and routes them to Zeppelin for real-time analytics.
+The [Kafka&reg;][2] publish-subscribe message service receives tweets from Cassandra and routes them to Zeppelin for real-time analytics.

 ### Marathon-LB
-[Marathon-LB][12] is an HAProxy based load balancer for Marathon only.
+[Marathon-LB][12] is an HAProxy&reg;-based load balancer for Marathon&trade; only.
 It is useful when you require external routing or layer 7 load balancing features.

 ### Zeppelin
 [Zeppelin][4] is an interactive analytics notebook that works with DC/OS Spark on the back-end to enable interactive analytics and visualization.
 Because it is possible for Spark and Zeppelin to consume all of your cluster resources, you must specify a maximum number of cores for the Zeppelin service.